Managing Travellers’ Diarrhoea

 - High fever (above 37.5 C/100 F) and shaking chills could represent a bacterial inflammation that requires intravenous antibiotics.

 - Profuse bloody diarrhoea suggests marked ulceration of the intestines, caused by a bacterium, parasite, or a flare-up of IBD.

 - Persistent severe abdominal pain and/or abdominal bloating could indicate a complication of your IBD, especially if accompanied by severe abdominal tenderness or nausea and vomiting.

 - Passing small amounts of dark yellow, concentrated urine could indicate dehydration.

-Returning travellers' with diarrhoea should have a stool test for bacterial pathogens, ova and parasites and a complete blood count to identify eosinophilia.
+Returning travellers' with diarrhoea should have a stool test for bacterial pathogens, ova and parasites and a complete blood count to identify eosinophilia (this indicates parasites).
 For long-term travellers with IBD returning from countries with a high-risk for the intestinal parasite strongyloidiasis, serological blood test for strongyloidiasis should be considered.1 The Centres for Disease Control and Prevention provide more details of this on their website http://www.cdc.gov/immigrantrefugeehealth/guidelines/domestic/intestinal...

 Signs of dehydration include thirst, dark urine, passing urine infrequently, headaches, and lethargy.

 Treatment of dehydration: A packet of salty crisps or drinking flat cola is an easy way to get extra salt but in moderate to severe cases you may need oral rehydration solutions or to seek medical advice.